imgix/imgix-rails/README.md

   * [`min_width`](https://github.com/imgix/imgix-rb#minimum-and-maximum-width-ranges): The minimum width that `srcset` pairs will be generated with.
 Will be ignored if `widths` are provided.
   * [`max_width`](https://github.com/imgix/imgix-rb#minimum-and-maximum-width-ranges): The maximum width that `srcset` pairs will be generated with.
 Will be ignored if `widths` are provided.
   * [`disable_variable_quality`](https://github.com/imgix/imgix-rb#variable-qualities): Pass `true` to disable variable quality parameters when generating a `srcset` ([fixed-images only](https://github.com/imgix/imgix-rails#fixed-image-rendering)).
 In addition, imgix-rails will respect an overriding `q` (quality) parameter if one is provided through `url_params`.
+  * `attribute_options`: Allow you to change where imgix-rails renders attributes.
+This can be helpful if you want to add lazy-loading.

 ```erb
 <%= ix_image_tag('/unsplash/hotairballoon.jpg', url_params: { w: 300, h: 500, fit: 'crop', crop: 'right'}, tag_options: { alt: 'A hot air balloon on a sunny day' }) %>